architek/myfiles/README.md

 **Update:**

-    git pull
+    git submodule update   # to get newly added submodules since clone git pull               # to get updates for submodules repositories

 **Switch to zsh shell:**

     chsh -s `which zsh`
-In that case, you will also need to install en_US.utf8 locales (used by powerlevel9k)
+Zsh uses powerlevel9k theme by default.
+If you use powerlevel9k, you will also need to install en_US.UTF-8 locales (used internally by powerlevel9k)